 Disability: Jack did not realise that his behaviour deprives others of their share of muffins.
 When told about this, he stops taking more muffins.

 Attitude: Jack did not care that others are missing out on the chance to eat the muffins.
-He continues taking muffins even after being told why he should not.
+He continues taking muffins even after he understands why he should not.

 Situation: Jack tells Mary about all her mistakes but not what she has done well – he does not seem to consider others’ feelings.